LeastAuthority/leastauthority.com/content/static/internal_docs/issues/issue_1.rst

 lab notebook
 ============

-For complete details, see the `issue 1 lab notebook`_ that Zancas Wilcox kept when performing this investigation.
+For complete details, see the `issue 1 lab notebook`_ that Zancas kept when performing this investigation.

 .. _issue 1 lab notebook: 5xx_retry/